-- 3.34 Table 3.3 below details the distribution of the residual figure (including the contingency) for new housing across the District up to 2036.
-This reflects the strategy of the Plan to direct more significant levels of growth to Felixstowe and Saxmundham through the creation of two new Garden Neighbourhoods, to focus growth on the A12 corridor and to support rural communities.
-The figures include indicative minimum housing numbers provided for settlements with designated Neighbourhood Plan areas, as the expectation is that those Neighbourhood Plans will allocate sites to meet their requirement.
-The figures do not include any assumptions around windfall development which it is expected will come forward at a rate of 50 dwellings per year from 2020/21 onwards, and would therefore provide an additional 800 dwellings over the plan period. - 3.35 Allocations for housing in this Local Plan exceed the total dwelling requirement for the period 2016 2036 by approximately 10%.
-The over allocation will also ensure more affordable homes are delivered.
-This over-allocation also provides confidence that the overall housing requirement will be met even if some allocated sites fail to come forward.
-In addition there is likely to be further development which comes forward on sites not identified in the plan.
-These sites will either be within the Settlement Boundaries or through the exceptions and countryside policies or on additional sites identified in Neighbourhood Plans.
+3.38 Table 3.3 below details the distribution of the residual figure (including the contingency) for new housing across the District up to 2036, through proposed allocations and requirements for Neighbourhood Plans.
+This reflects the strategy of the Plan to direct more significant levels of the District's growth to Felixstowe and Saxmundham through the creation of two new Garden Neighbourhoods, to focus growth on the A12 and A14 corridors and to support rural communities.
+The strategy also reflects opportunities to set out a positive approach to future uses on brownfield sites and to enabling adjoining authorities to deliver their housing requirement.
+The figures include indicative minimum housing numbers provided for settlements with designated Neighbourhood Plan areas, as the expectation is that those Neighbourhood Plans will allocate sites to meet their requirement consistent with the Local Plan strategy and the Settlement Hierarchy.
+The figures do not include any assumptions around windfall development which it is expected will come forward at a rate of at least 50 dwellings per year from 2020/21 onwards, and would therefore provide at least an additional 800 dwellings over the plan period.

-&lt;sup>7 2,000 dwellings relate to the Brightwell Lakes development
+$^{^{13}}$ 2,000 dwellings relate to the Brightwell Lakes development